 5. Message Pop-up Integration

-Pop-up messages are becoming a communication tool for businesses.
+Pop-up messages are becoming a communication tool for businesses, especially via ecommerce platforms.
 They’re driven by a versatile applicable and can be great assets web developers to start incorporating into the mix.

 This technology has made it possible to send direct data to clients and site users.
 It can report traffic changes, warnings about deals, sports scores, or prompt users to leave feedback.
 Here’s an example from Brigman Heine.